 I largely agree with this, but there is an additional move in Justice Abella’s argument that Mark does not address: the claim that adjudication by the independent Supreme Court is somehow democratic and that, indeed, democracy is strengthened the more powerful the court is.
 I think it is a crucial argument.
 After all, legislatures, which Mark doesn’t want to “sell down the river”, are also staffed by people who tend to have no particular expertise in either economics or philosophy, and who are subject to all manner of perverse incentives to boot.
 Why should they be making value judgments for society?
 The generally accepted (which isn’t necessarily to say correct) answer is, because they are democratic institutions.
 That’s why Justice Abella wants to claim the democratic mantle for the institution that she extols (as do others who make similar arguments).

 How successful is the claim?
 In my view, not very successful at all.
 It starts from the premise that there is more to democracy than elections.
 Let us grant that.
-Still, there are important question that need answering.
+Still, there are important questions that need answering.
 What is this “more” that a polity ought to have, beyond periodic elections, to be counted as democratic?
 Jeremy Waldron would mention things like separation of powers, meaningful bicameralism, and “legislative due process”, rather than judicial review of legislation.
 Justice Abella doesn’t even consider these possibilities, and thus does not explain why they are not sufficient.
 She thus does little to justify judicial review of legislation at all, let alone the robust, value-defining version that she favours.
 Others would add federalism and federalism-based judicial review, but not necessarily the rights-enforcing variety.
 And even granting the insufficiency of structural devices to foster and protect genuine democracy, one can doubt whether it is this form of judicial review that we should favour.
 Aren’t more limited versions, along the lines of John Hart Ely’s “representation reinforcement” or the Carolene Products footnote 4‘s special protection for “discrete and insular minorities”) sufficient?
 Justice Abella has no answer to this objection either.

 Instead, Justice Abella is content to assert that more judicial power is better, including for democracy.
 Surely, this isn’t necessarily so.
 Justice Abella herself, and most Canadian lawyers, would likely be horrified at the idea of judicial review enforcing property rights and freedom of contract against democratic majorities.
 They would insist, as Justice Holmes did in his dissent in Lochner v New York, 198 US 45 (1905), that “a constitution is not intended to embody a particular economic theory … It is made for people of fundamentally differing views”.
 (75-76) (The only exception to this, of course, concerns labour unions; fundamentally different views regarding their role in the economy have been read out of the Canadian constitution by the Supreme Court, led by Justice Abella.)
 On reflection, everyone—including Justice Abella—would agree that the protection of rights by an independent judiciary is not, in fact, always good.
 At the very least, it matters which rights are protected—and if it is the judiciary that effectively decides this, then it matters how it uses its power to do so.